MicroEJ/docs/Tutorials/tutorialBuildingMicroEJFirmware.rst

   * When the MicroEJ Application changes

-* The MicroEJ Application must be rebuilt only when it changes.
+* The MicroEJ Application must be rebuilt when it changes or when the MicroEJ Platform changes.

-* The BSP must be rebuilt only when it changes.
+* The BSP must be rebuilt when it changes or when the MicroEJ Platform changes.

 * The MicroEJ Firmware must be rebuilt (i.e. linked) when either the MicroEJ Application (``microejapp.o``, the BSP (``*.o`` or the